philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 # <ins>Azure Migrate VM Lab</ins>

-<div align="justify">For this project I used a windows 11 Machine at home running Hyper-V.  In Hyper V I have a Domain Cntroller, Windows Server acting as a router, File Server, SQL Server & Azure migrate appliances.
+<div align="justify">For this project I used a windows 11 Machine at home running Hyper-V.  In Hyper-V I have a Domain Cntroller, Windows Server acting as a router, File Server, SQL Server & Azure migrate appliances.
 The Hyper-V Lab is connected to Azure using a VPN connection which terminates in Azure inside a VWAN Hub.

 </br>Below is a diagram of the Lab that I have setup.